Don't Delay! Do Your FAFSA® Today.

 - The SAI is a number used to determine eligibility for need-based aid.
 It is calculated using information the student (and contributors, if required) provides on the FAFSA® form.

-- The SAI will replace the Expected Family Contribution (EFC) starting in the 2024–25 award year.
+- The SAI will replace the Expected Family Contribution (EFC).

 - A student’s SAI can be a negative number down to –1500.